igor-drozdov/alembic/_posts/2017-10-05-building-eloquence-game-in-elm.md

 <h2> Initialize the app's backbone </h2>

 <p>
-  <a href="https://github.com/halfzebra/create-elm-app">Create Elm App</a> tool was used to initialize an application with no build configuration.
+  <a href="https://github.com/halfzebra/create-elm-app" target="_blank">Create Elm App</a> tool was used to initialize an application with no build configuration.
   Standard functions are generated (<code>init</code>, <code>update</code>, <code>view</code>, etc...) to be filled in the future.

 {% highlight haskell %}